Turtle Island Merchandise & Memorabilia

-*Each DVD is $20 post paid (orders outside the continental US, please add $15.00 for shipping/handling)
+*Suggested Donation for each DVD is $20 post paid (orders outside the continental US, please add $15.00 for shipping/handling)

 send us an email to specify which videos you wish to receive and to which address we should send it.

-We have the following DVDs for sale:
+We have the following DVDs available for you:

 - The History of Turtle Island